bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 folder in the plugins location is where Larch looks to find plugin files for the `_math` Group.

-Now when you start Lacrh, you will immediately find that you do
+Now when you start Larch, you will immediately find that you can do

 ```
 larch> show _math.addtwo
 <function addtwo, file=/usr/local/share/larch/plugins/math/addtwonumbers.py>